Musyoki-Gerald/pharmacy-management-system/README.md

 3. Clone the repository to your system or download and extract the zipped folder.
 4. Place the folder PHARMACY in *C:\xampp\htdocs*.
 5. In web browser, open *localhost/phpmyadmin*.
-6. Create a new database called 'pharmacy' in phpmyadmin.
+6. Create a new database called 'tenol' in phpmyadmin.
-7. Import the file 'pharmacy.sql' into the database.
+7. Import the file 'tenol.sql' into the database.

 ## Launch